codacy-badger/icq-alert-gate/README.md

-# grafana-icq-gate
+# icq-alert-gate
-Forward Grafana alerts to ICQ
+Send alerts to ICQ.

+Supported alerts from:
+ * Grafana